A wind turbine photographed from near its base

 Public Consultation

-Thank you to everyone who came to our in-person exhibitions at Rosehall Village Hall and the Oykel Bridge Hotel.
+Thank you to everyone who came to our in-person exhibitions at Rosehall Village Hall and the Oykel Bridge Hotel or who view the materials and responded online.
 We will be taking some time to assess and respond to your feedback before our second exhibition next year.

 Scoping for Coille Beith Wind Farm was submitted to the Scottish Government Energy Consents Unit (ECU) in July 2024 (ref.
 ECU00005173).
 All related documents can be found on the ECU website and in our Project Documents section.